 While a good amount of the party people are upstate at their family homes trying to survive awkward family togetherness moments, enough stay behind to tear it up, which isn’t surprising given that they have four days off in a row (in a workaholic city like NYC, that’s no small thing).

 This Thanksgiving, the Meatpacking District is set to go off in spectacular fashion, as Cielo is set to host various special guest DJ’s in an event that is guaranteed to run deep into the night.

 Avoid the Black Friday sales by attending the Brooklyn Holiday Bazaar instead

 While it might be tempting to camp out in front of a Target in suburban White Plains to get an on the ground perspective of what the consumerist frenzy known as Black Friday is like, check out the Brooklyn Holiday Bazaar instead.

 You’ll get to sleep in and check out hand made goods instead of the same old stuff that breaks after six months anyways.
-With jewelry, art, and a DJ spinning tunes all day, it’s vastly superior experience in our opinion.
+With jewelry, art, and a DJ spinning tunes all day, it’s vastly superior experience in slot pulsa opinion.